DATA-690-SPRING-2022/Manoj_Data690/Individual Project Part-A/Part A.md

 #### This graph indicates the corelation between the production of electricity from gas,coal and hydropower and the access of total population.

 ![](usage.png)
-#### This corelation matrix heatmap indicates the relation of total electricity produced from all resources, total
+#### This corelation matrix heatmap indicates the relation of total electricity produced from all resources, total population and access of electricity in all regions.